March Madness FanDuel Promo Code: Bet $5 to Win $200 in Bonus Bets

 More FanDuel offers for all users

-- Bet Back Token: Opt in to receive a token that lets you refund a losing bet in bonus bets..
+- Bet Back Token: Opt in to receive a token that grants a bonus bet refund if your wager loses.

-- Tourney Shuffle: Play a free game to get a random card of men’s college teams.
-Use up to 20 shuffles to create your ideal grouping.
-If all your teams make the Final Four, you can share $100,000 in prizes.
+- Tourney Shuffle: Play a free game to collect a random set of men’s college teams.
+Use up to 20 shuffles to build your ideal lineup — if all your teams reach the Final Four, you’ll split $100,000 in prizes.

-- Dog of the Day Jackpot Token: Use your token on a college basketball game from March 17 to March 20.
-If your chosen team wins and is the lowest-seeded winner, you’ll share $1 million in bonus bets with other participants.
+- Dog of the Day Jackpot Token: Place your token on a college basketball game between today and March 20.
+If your selected team wins and is the lowest-seeded victor, you’ll share a $1 million bonus bet prize pool with other winners.

 How to claim $200 in bonus bets from FanDuel

-It’s extremely simple to claim this welcome offer from FanDuel.
-Follow the steps below to get yours:
+Claiming $200 in bonus bets from FanDuel is extremely easy.
+When you follow the steps below, you will be able to use your bonus bets quickly.

-- Register: Click on any link on this page to kick start the sign-up process at FanDuel.
-Be prepared to share your personal details and download the FanDuel app to verify your account.
+- Register: Click any link on this page to begin the registration process with FanDuel.
+Be ready to provide your personal information and download the FanDuel app to complete your account verification.

-- Make a deposit: Select your preferred banking methods and make a minimum $5 deposit to activate the FanDuel welcome offer.
+- Make a deposit: Choose your preferred payment method and make a minimum deposit of $5 to qualify for the FanDuel welcome bonus.

-- Place a bet: Place an initial wager of $5 or more on any March Madness betting market.
+- Place a bet: Place your first bet of $5 or more on any March Madness market.

-- Use your bonus: If you win your $5 wager, you’ll receive $200 in bonus bets.
-Use your bonus on any FanDuel betting market within seven days.
+- Use your bonus: If your $5 wager wins, you’ll receive $200 in bonus bets.
+You can use your bonus on any FanDuel betting market within seven days.

-Yes, although many states have restrictions on college sports betting and prop bets for college athletes, most states with legal betting permit wagers on March Madness.
-Check the table below to find your state's stance on March Madness betting.
+Yes, while several states have restrictions on betting for college sports and prop bets involving college athletes, most states with legal sports betting allow wagers on March Madness.
+Refer to the table below to see your state's position on March Madness betting.

 Compare March Madness betting promos

-With just a $5 investment required, FanDuel’s March Madness welcome bonus offer is without a doubt one of the better betting promos for new and casual bettors.
+With just a $5 bet, FanDuel’s March Madness welcome offer is a top choice for new and casual bettors.

-But there’s more — you can claim an additional $1700 in bonuses + 10 100% profit boosts when you create new sportsbook accounts at BetMGM, Caesars Sportsbook, and DraftKings.
-Here’s a quick breakdown of each offer:
+Plus, you can grab up to $1,700 in bonuses and 10 profit boosts by signing up with BetMGM, Caesars Sportsbook, and DraftKings.
+Here’s a breakdown of each offer:

 BetMGM